ProboCI/probo/README.md

-Lapew Amore
+Lapew Amour
 ===========

-Lapew Amore is the routing layer for [lepew](https://github.com/tizzo/lepew).
+Lapew Amour is the routing layer for [lepew](https://github.com/tizzo/lepew).
 It is responsible for looking up what docker container a given subdomain is running on (currently based on container name) and then proxy the request to that container.
 It also is responsible for starting and stopping these